 Students wishing to enroll in distance learning courses for the first time are required to complete the RichmondCC Online Orientation.
 Completion of the online orientation will demonstrate students have a minimal proficiency needed to take courses through an online or hybrid delivery format.

-(All students taking hybrid or online courses will have access to all student support services, regardless of the student's location.)
+RichmondCC provides distance learners with full access to all student support services, regardless of their location.

-Students enrolled in hybrid courses are considered as having officially entered in the course when they attend a traditional class or when they complete the first online assignment.
-Students in online courses must log in and complete the first online assignment to be considered as having officially entered the course.
+Students enrolled in hybrid courses are considered to have officially entered the course when they attend a traditional class or complete the first online assignment.
+In online courses, students must complete the first online assignment to officially enter the course.